You feel like someone turned the lights off inside your family. As if something that once looked so bright and brilliant has suddenly gone dark.

 Sunshine Child and Family Counseling is the place for people who are looking for an authentic, casual, laid back, and fun approach to therapy where you will often find counselors on the floor with kids.

-Our founder is a registered play therapist supervisor (RPT-S), and the counselors under her supervision are licensed play therapists.
+Our founder is a registered play therapist supervisor (RPT-S) all of our staff have extensive experience working with children, adolescents and families.
 You can read more about our training and specialties here.

 The Effectiveness of Play Therapy